vectordotdev/vector/lib/vrl/web-playground/README.md

 cargo install 0.10.3 wasm-pack
 ```

-After installing `web-pack` we must compile our project by running:
+After installing `wasm-pack` we must compile our project by running:

 ```shell
 wasm-pack build --target web
 ```

 Notice a `pkg` directory was created which contains `wasm_bg.wasm`, `wasm.js`,
-`wasm.d.ts` these are the files that will be used by the web browser to run the
+these are the files that will be used by the web browser to run the
 compiled Rust code.

 For more information on Rust and WebAssembly please visit
 [the mozilla docs][mozilla-wasm-rust-docs] or
 [the Rust book wasm chapter][rust-book-wasm]

-The `lib.rs` file is available to the web browser.
-This will make it so we can
+The `lib.rs` file is the entry point of the `web-playground` library.
+This will make it so we can use the `run_vrl` function in the console.
-use the `run_vrl` function in the console.
-Notice our `index.html` imports the
+Notice our `index.html` imports the VRL wasm module from `/pkg/` and
-VRL wasm module from `/pkg/` and sets the `window.run_vrl` function so that
+sets the `window.run_vrl` function so that we can test VRL within
-we can test VRL within the web browser console.
-To test out `index.html` we
+the web browser console.
+To test out `index.html` we need to host it
-need to host it locally, for example by running:
+locally, for example by running:

 ```shell
 python3 -m http.server